jlbradley1844/jlbradley1844.github.io/_posts/2018-09-24-concrete-virtues.md

 * Fear of God

-Classicaly, this is generally associated with awe and reverence as a transcendent virtue.
+Classically, this is generally associated with awe and reverence as a transcendent virtue.
 However, certain Baha'i writings do talk of fear of God in the ordinary sense of the word; that is, dread of punishment.
 In the Baha'i Faith, this is generally accepted as a metaphor for a spritual concept, but is also used to indicate there is a justice on a spiritual level.
-Books like _God Passes By_ describe God's judgement as if it were something identical to karma.
+Books like _God Passes By_ describe God's judgement as if it were something very much like karma.

 * Friendship, Unity